 The sessions delivered to the young people will help with their confidence and self-esteem.
 All the young people who regularly attended the session have the opportunity in building new friendships and serving their community in a positive way.
 This not only builds important skills for life and work, but also improves their health and wellbeing.

 The more the young people attend the sessions the more confidence they will have due to the sessions improving their fitness, techniques, teamwork and their all-round communication skills.

 The perceptions of some young people in the local community can be negative.
 To help improve perceptions we to arrange a number of friendly matches with local community group & professional football clubs such as Manchester City Foundation, Manchester United Foundation and Life Leisure.
 This gives the opportunity to all participants of the Goalz programme to represent Stockport County Community Foundation against other similar programmes.
 This will give members of the local community the chance to meet young people attending our sessions and show them in a positive light.

 If you would like further information about these sessions, then please contact the office on 07760 454583 or email [email protected].

-The football sessions are delivered every Wednesday and Friday evenings from 6pm to 8pm at Buxton Community School.
+The football sessions are delivered every Wednesday evenings from 6pm to 8pm at Buxton Community School.
 The sessions are FREE of charge and are open for local children aged 10-18 years old.
 The main aims of the weekly sessions are: